sonamdargay/my-portfolio/README.md

 # Sonam Dargay - Portfolio Site

-This project is created for the fulfilment of Web & Mobile Application Development course as a part of my master's degree pursued in [Queensland University of Technology](https://qut.edu.au)
+This project is created for the fulfilment of Web & Mobile Application Development course taken as a part of my master's degree pursued in [Queensland University of Technology](https://qut.edu.au)